 Photo courtesy: HomeAway

 Admittedly, home swapping isn’t for every family, but if you’re game, you could save a bundle.
 There are several websites like HomeExchange, Guest to Guest, and Knok that list properties where owners are willing to trade.
-For more information on what you need to know before agreeing to a swap, click here.
+To read KidTripster’s advice on homeswapping, click here.

 KidTripster Tip: Never use Craigslist to arrange a home swap.
 The most reputable sites are the ones that charge an annual fee to have your home listed.
 This fee tends to weed out questionable matches.